-Land to the south of Church Lane, Sway is allocated for the development of 40 residential dwellings.
+Land to the south of Church Lane, Sway is allocated for the development of around 40 residential dwellings.
 The site will also provide 1 hectare of informal greenspace provision for the local community.
-Detailed proposals for the site must meet the following site specific requirements:
+Detailed proposals for the site must meet the following site-specific requirements:

-- (a) 50% of the dwellings must be provided as affordable housing for local people in housing need; - (b) All of the dwellings on the site will be limited to a maximum total internal habitable floor area of 100 square metres; - (c) The site must be developed in a comprehensive manner; - (d) Residential development on the site will be limited to the part of the site that lies outside the New Forest Special Protection Area 400 metre zone (illustrated in the red shading on the map below); - (e) Measures should be put in place to protect the trees that fringe the site that are protected by Tree Preservation Orders; - (f) The access to the site off Church Lane must ensure adequate visibility splays and provide safe access on foot to the village centre; - (g) The use of the remainder of the site (green shading) that lies within the New Forest SPA 400 metre zone for informal greenspace will be supported.
-Proposals should be accompanied by details of the proposed layout and long term management arrangements for the greenspace provision; and - (h) Development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.
+- (a) The provision of on-site affordable housing for local people in housing need in accordance with the target of 50% affordable housing 50% of the dwellings must be provided as affordable housing for local people in housing need; - (b) All of the dwellings on the site will be limited to a maximum total internal habitable floor area of 100 square metres; - (c) The site must be developed in a comprehensive manner; - (d) Residential development on the site will be limited to the part of the site that lies outside the New Forest Special Protection Area 400 metre zone (illustrated in the red shading on the map below); - (e) Measures should be put in place to protect the trees that fringe the site that are protected by Tree Preservation Orders; - (f) The access to the site off Church Lane must ensure adequate visibility splays and provide safe access to the school and on foot to the village centre: - (g) The use of the remainder of the site (green shading) that lies within the New Forest SPA 400 metre zone for informal greenspace will be supported.
+Proposals should be accompanied by details of the proposed layout and long-term management arrangements for the greenspace provision; and - (h) Development proposals must provide a connection to the nearest point of adequate capacity in the sewerage network, as advised by the service provider.